Estimating Counts Through an Average Rounded to the Nearest Non-negative Integer and its Theoretical & Practical Effects: Introduction

 This article is structured as follows.
-Section \ref{sec:U} presents some theoretical properties of $U$.
-The special cases when $Y$ follows a Poisson distribution and when it follows a binomial distribution are also studied.
-Section \ref{sec:ex} demonstrates the developed theory through two applications: estimating excess deaths and estimating probability of success.
+Section \ref{sec:U} presents some of the theoretical properties of the random variable $U$.
+The special cases where $Y$ follows a Poisson distribution and when it follows a binomial distribution are also studied.
+We also introduce relative risk measures that can help assess the effect of rounding and, if necessary, implement numerical likelihood maximization.
+Section \ref{sec:ex} demonstrates the theory and methods developed through two examples: estimating the probability of success of a binomial random variable and estimating excess deaths due to falls after Hurricane Maria.
 We summarize our findings and their implications in Section \ref{sec:discuss}.
-Proofs of all theorems and corollaries are relayed to the Appendix.
+Proofs of all the theoretical results are relayed to the Appendix section.